Aterlone/th.com/content/posts/ShaiHuludDetector.md

 I made a small Python script to check JavaScript bundles for suspicious stuff, especially things that malware like **Shai-Hulud** might try to do.
 Thought I’d share a bit about it.

+Here's the github in case you are interested: [Cick Here](https://github.com/TaneHaines/shai-hulud-detector)

 <!--more-->

 # Shai-Hulud Bundle Scanner